Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/03_Lidar_Integration/03b_MagicPlan_API_Integration.md

 To make this section comprehensive for a Master's Thesis, you should add the following details:

 1.  **Algorithmic Pseudo-code:** Provide pseudo-code for the main `extractPlanData` function.
-This should include the logic for calling the `extractFloorAreasFromMagicplanXml` helper function and the loops for processing `furnitures` and `wall_items`.
+This should clearly show the sequence of operations: extracting basic info, calling the XML parser, looping through rooms, applying the area fallback logic, and processing both the `furnitures` and `wall_items` arrays.

-2.  **XML Parsing Details:** Briefly explain the implementation of the `extractFloorAreasFromMagicplanXml` function.
-What library was used for XML parsing (e.g., `fast-xml-parser`), and how does it navigate the XML structure to find the area values?
+2.  **XML Parsing Implementation:** Briefly explain the implementation of the `extractFloorAreasFromMagicplanXml` function.
+What library was used for XML parsing (e.g., `fast-xml-parser` in JavaScript), and how does it navigate the XML tree to locate and extract the area values?

-3.  **Detailed Error Handling:** How does the system handle potential issues within the extraction logic?
+3.  **Detailed Error Handling:** How does the extraction logic handle potential data integrity issues?
-    -   What happens if the `magicplan_format_xml` string is missing or malformed?
+    -   What happens if the `magicplan_format_xml` string is present but malformed?
-    -   How does the system react if `furnitures` or `wall_items` arrays are missing or empty?
+    -   How does the system behave if the `furnitures` or `wall_items` arrays are missing for a particular room?
+Does it create a room with no fixtures, or does it raise an error?

-4.  **Data Cleaning Specifics:** Provide concrete examples of data cleaning performed during the mapping process.
-    -   How are `symbol.name` values normalized (e.g., trimming whitespace, standardizing capitalization)?
-    -   Is there validation to ensure that `size.x`, `size.y`, and `size.z` are valid numbers before they are mapped to width, depth, and height?

-5.  **A Visual Diagram:** A simple flow chart illustrating the data flow from `MagicPlan API` -> `Backend Extraction Service` -> `PostgreSQL Database` would significantly improve clarity.
-The flowcharts you created in `4_Reference_Material/Flowcharts/` are an excellent source for this.
+4.  **Data Mapping and Cleaning:** Provide a table or a more detailed description of the mapping from the raw API fields (e.g., `f.symbol.name`, `f.size.x`) to your application's fixture properties (`name`, `width`).
+Mention any data cleaning steps, such as trimming whitespace from names or validating that dimension values are positive numbers.